How to Apply for Criminal Rehabilitation

 What can I do to change my status in Canada?

 In order to gain entry to Canada and not be considered criminally inadmissible – you must apply for a Criminal Rehabilitation.
 In short, rehabilitation removes the grounds of criminal inadmissibility and states that sufficient time has passed since you have offended and you are not likely to offend in the future.
 This is a much longer process than the Temporary Resident Permit application because this is not a temporary permit valid for a specific period.
 A Criminal Rehabilitation cannot be applied by anyone with a criminal record.
 There are restrictions on who can and cannot apply for this rehabilitation.
-You must meet these grounds in order to apply:- Must have been convicted of an offence outside of Canada
+You must meet these grounds in order to apply:

 - 5 years must have been elapsed since the completion the sentencing of the offence